Government Publicly Announces Exit Strategy for Surrogate Babies - The Cambodia Daily

-Foreign parents of babies born to surrogate mothers in Cambodia can now legally apply to take their children out of the country after the government on Tuesday publicly announced details of its long-awaited departure guidelines.
+Foreign parents of babies born to surrogate mothers in Cambodia can now legally apply to take their children out of the country after the government yesterday publicly announced details of its long-awaited departure guidelines.

 A directive issued by the Council of Ministers laid out steps to be followed by the parents, saying the departures were allowed “for the sake of the babies,” but must comply with Cambodian law.
 Details on how to submit applications under the guidelines, however, were still to come.